Are you looking for the best things to do in Anchorage? If so, then I can help you.

 Kincaid Park Has A Lot To Offer

-This is a great place to view moose and black bears.
-Along the coast, you may see bald eagles soaring high overhead.
+This is also a great place to view moose and black bears.
+Along the coast, you may also see bald eagles soaring high overhead.

 Visit Anchorage’s Sandy Beach

-If you feel up for a hike with great rewards at the end of it, then the moderate two-mile hike from Kincaid Park to Kincaid Beach if for you.
+If you feel up for a hike with great rewards at the end of it, then the moderate two-mile hike from Kincaid Park to Kincaid Beach is for you.

-Be careful when wading out into the mudflats as the tides of Cook Inlet change dramatically, and extremely quickly.
+Be careful when wading out into the mudflats as the tides of Cook Inlet change dramatically.

 Scramble Up And Down A Sand Dune

-A humongous sand dune juts up into the trees of Kincaid Park.
+For those who love playing with sand, there is also a huge dune that juts up into the trees of Kincaid Park.

-Climbing up, sliding down, digging holes in its sand, or sitting at the top enjoying the panorama of the surrounding mountains and oceans are all grand options.
+You can climb up it, slide down, dig holes in the sand, or sit at the top and enjoy the view of the surrounding mountains and ocean.

-Fun for kids and kids-at-heart, visiting the Kincaid Sand Dune is one of the really fun things to do in Anchorage.
+Trust me, visiting the Kincaid Sand Dune is one of the really fun things to do in Anchorage with family.